 When Fantastic Beasts and Where to Find Them came out last year, it looked like a barrel-scraping side-adventure about the bumbling Newt Scamander (Eddie Redmayne) chasing an escaped zoo around Jazz Age New York.

-However, there wasn’t much else on at the cinema, so I asked to see Fantastic Creatures.
-Oops.
-My review boiled down to “Wow how hot is Colin Farrell?!” but I could see it was the start of a story that promises to tap into the richer HP mythology.
+However, there wasn’t much else on at the cinema, so I mistakenly asked to see Fantastic Creatures, and my considered review was basically, “Wow how hot is Colin Farrell?!”
+However, I could see it was the start of a story that promises to tap into the richer HP mythology.

 Last month, a cast photo from the sequel, Fantastic Beasts: The Crimes of Grindelwald gave us our first look at Jude Law’s young(er) Dumbledore, alongside Johnny Depp as the dark wizard Grindelwald.

 Filmmakers behind the billion dollar franchise were stunned that the online response focused on Depp and allegations of domestic abuse, prompting director David Yates to release a statement via his agents Moony, Wormtail, Padfoot and Prongs.

 “Duh, he’s literally playing Wizarding Hitler, like literally,” shrugged Yates.
 “Let’s hope nobody takes a pop at Eddie Redmayne and accuses him of drop-kicking a Niffler.
 Now that’d be a real PR nightmare!” he laughed.